 Those who are arrested for a drug offense are usually qualified for diversion programs.
 These programs allow for the expunction of a criminal record once the offender completes the program.

 Dealing with a criminal case can be traumatizing, but you don’t have to go through it alone.
 A Sugar Land expungement attorney can help you process your case, apply for expunction, and give you a committed representation for your criminal case.

 If you have pled guilty or no contest to an offense and you’ve successfully completed the deferred adjudication or community supervision, then you file a petition for an order of nondisclosure in court.
 For serious misdemeanors, there is a waiting period of 2 years and 5 years for felonies.

 In Texas, sealing is available for most misdemeanor convictions.
 If you were convicted and punished only by paying a fine, then a waiting period is no longer needed.
 Otherwise, a waiting period of two years is necessary after you’ve completed all the terms of your sentence before applying to seal your record.

-Our Richmond expungement attorney can assist you throughout the process of obtaining nondisclosure orders in Texas.
+Our Sugar Land expungement attorney can assist you throughout the process of obtaining nondisclosure orders in Texas.
 You must note, however, that an order of disclosure is not applicable to certain offenses such as: